servo/servo/tests/wpt/webgl/tests/py/lint/README.md

 * **FILENAME WHITESPACE**: Test file name contains white space; **fix**: remove white space from test file name.

-## Updating the whitelist
+## Updating the allowlist

 Normally you must [fix all lint errors](#fixing-lint-errors).
-But in the unusual case of error reports for things essential to certain tests or that for other exceptional reasons shouldn't prevent a merge of a test, you can update and commit the `lint.whitelist` file in the WebGL/sdk/tests/py/lint/ directory to suppress errors the lint tool would report for a test file.
+But in the unusual case of error reports for things essential to certain tests or that for other exceptional reasons shouldn't prevent a merge of a test, you can update and commit the `lint.allowlist` file in the WebGL/sdk/tests/py/lint/ directory to suppress errors the lint tool would report for a test file.

-To add a test file or directory to the whitelist, use the following format:
+To add a test file or directory to the allowlist, use the following format:

 ```
 ERROR TYPE:file/name/pattern
 ```

-For example, to whitelist the file `example/file.html` such that all `TRAILING WHITESPACE` errors the lint tool would report for it are suppressed, add the following line to the `lint.whitelist` file.
+For example, to allowlist the file `example/file.html` such that all `TRAILING WHITESPACE` errors the lint tool would report for it are suppressed, add the following line to the `lint.allowlist` file.

 ```
 TRAILING WHITESPACE:example/file.html
 ```

-To whitelist an entire directory rather than just one file, use the `*` wildcard.
-For example, to whitelist the `example` directory such that all `TRAILING WHITESPACE` errors the lint tool would report for any files in it are suppressed, add the following line to the `lint.whitelist` file.
+To allowlist an entire directory rather than just one file, use the `*` wildcard.
+For example, to allowlist the `example` directory such that all `TRAILING WHITESPACE` errors the lint tool would report for any files in it are suppressed, add the following line to the `lint.allowlist` file.

 ```
 TRAILING WHITESPACE:example/*